criteo/gtm-criteo-useridentification/README.md

 # Google Tag Manager Criteo User Identification Tag

-The purpose of this tag is to call Criteo Identification Services and store the result in 2 first party cookies :
+The purpose of this tag is to call Criteo Identification Services, enable PSB APIs and store the result in 2 first party cookies :

 * **crto_mapped_user_id** : id of the user retrieved by Criteo
 * **crto_is_user_optout** : information about if the user has opted-out of Criteo Retargeting